SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Whisper is a very capable speech recognition system developed by OpenAI.
 Whisper is open source and executes locally on your PC and it graphics card.
 Therefore it requires a powerful machine and a GPU with at least 6GB of free memory beside the requirements of the current simulator.
 To make Whisper available, do the following:

 1. Install CUDA libraries for your GPU.
 These can be typically found on on the website of the graphics card manufacturer.
 Here is the [link](https://developer.nvidia.com/cuda-downloads) for Nvidia GPU support.
+A solution for AMD GPUs is described [here](https://www.xda-developers.com/nvidia-cuda-amd-zluda/).
 2. Install the [preset "Local runtime for Whisper speech recognition"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#presets--special-configurations) using "Simulator Setup".
 Please note that the Whisper runtime itself is a download package of around 2.5 GB, so be patient.
 Additionally, the chosen model will be downloaded on first execution, which will consume another 3 - 15 GB of precious space on your drive and will take some time as well to download and install.

 After everything is installed, Whisper Runtime will be available as speech recognition engine (a restart of "Simulator Setup" may be necessary, though).
 When using Whisper Runtime, you can choose between models of different sizes - I recommend to start with the "medium" model, which supports different languages, shows a good recognition quality and consumes *only* around 6 GB of graphics card memory.